colbyjax/simple_console_playlist_maker/README.md

 * n   - (Next) This will scroll through the next page of Entries in the directory if more exist.
 Will scroll through the beginning again.
 * u   - (Up) Go up a directory
 * d # - (Delete) Where '#' is the number in the playlist.
 This will remove entry from playlist
-* #   - Where '#' is the number in the Music Directory.
+* #   - (Number) Where '#' is the number in the Music Directory.
 This will add an entry to the playlist if a file.
 If the entry is a directory, it will navigate to the directory and show its entries
 * s   - (Save) Saves the Playlist.
 File to save is configurable in 'conf' or command line.
 * q   - (Quit) Exits the Program